 Certified Community Behavioral Health Clinics (CCBHCs)

 CCBHCs must meet standards for the range of services they provide and they are required to get people into care quickly.
 An important feature of the CCBHC model is that it requires crisis services that are available 24 hours a day, 7 days a week.
-CCBHCs are required to provide a comprehensive array of behavioral health services so that people who need care are not caught trying to piece together the behavioral health support they need across multiple providers.
+CCBHCs are required to provide a comprehensive array of behavioral health services so that people who need care don't have to piece together the behavioral health support they need across multiple providers.
 In addition, CCBHCs must provide care coordination to help people navigate behavioral health care, physical health care, social services, and the other systems they are involved in.

 Criteria

-SAMHSA developed criteria (PDF | 760 KB) for certifying community behavioral health clinics in compliance with the statutory requirements outlined under Section 223 of PAMA.
+Until these deadlines, CCBHCs are responsible for meeting the previously existing criteria (PDF | 760 KB).
 These criteria, which establish a basic level of service at which a CCBHC should operate, fall into six key program areas:

 - Staffing – Staffing plan driven by local needs assessment, licensing, and training to support service delivery